How Many YouTube Shorts Should You Post Per Day? (2026)

 - Frequency increases your chances.
 More Shorts means more opportunities for one to catch the algorithm's attention.
 It's a numbers game, but only if each attempt meets a quality threshold.

 - Old Shorts can still go viral.
 Unlike some platforms, YouTube will recommend a Short posted weeks or months ago if it finds the right audience.
-Your archive of past Shorts continues working for you, according to vidIQ's 2026 algorithm breakdown.
+YouTube continues distributing Shorts for up to 6 months after publishing, according to vidIQ's 2026 algorithm breakdown.
+Your archive of past Shorts continues working for you.

 - 74% of Shorts views come from non-subscribers.
 Shorts are YouTube's primary discovery format.
 Every Short is essentially shown to people who've never heard of you.